This policy is currently going through formal consultation. Click here to go to comment.

 1. The form, scale and design are not visually intrusive and are well integrated into the landscape.

-2. The proposal, either individually or cumulatively does not significantly harm the open character, key characteristics, valued attributes, or sensitive features of the area or important views.
+2. The development, either individually or cumulatively does not significantly harm the open character, key characteristics, valued attributes, or sensitive features of the area or important views.

 3. The proposal does not result in unacceptable intrusion into the open countryside or contribute to the coalescence of separate settlements.